Autogramm/grex-doc/content/docs/tutorial/grammar_rules/_index.md

 ```
 Lines starting with # are comments.
-However, when places right before a sentence, they can be used to define meta-data.
+However, when placed right before a sentence, they encode metadata.

-Grex does not make any assumption of how you store your data: you can have the full treebank in a single file, or split across different files.
+Grex does not make any assumptions about how you store your data: you can have the full treebank in a single file, or split it across multiple files.
-Note however that Grex uses [Grew](https://grew.fr/) as a backbone, which can be slow when reading very large files.
+Note, however, that Grex uses [Grew](https://grew.fr/) as a backbone, which can be slow when reading very large files.
-We therefore recommend splitting very large treebank in several conllu files.
+We therefore recommend splitting very large treebanks into several conllu files.

 ## Grammar Rule Definition

-We understand a grammar rule as conditional relations between corpus occurrences.
+A grammar rule defines a conditional relationship between three patterns.
+Since each pattern matches a specific set of occurrences in a corpus, the rule ultimately expresses a relationship between these sets of occurrences.

-E.g. A linguistic question like *when are adjectives placed before the NOUN in French?* can be made operational to work with corpora as follows.
+E.g. A linguistic question like *when are adjectives placed before their noun in French?* can be operationalised and answered using a corpus as follows.

-Given all adjectives of nouns of the corpus (S for scope of the rule or sample space), we look for linguistic patterns or predictors (P) that favors the occurrences of pre-nominal adjectives (Q or conclusion) and we want to know to what extent they do it (α).
+Given all adjectives of nouns in a treebank (S for scope of the rule), we look for linguistic patterns or predictors (P) that favor the occurrence of pre-nominal adjectives (Q or conclusion), and we want to know to what extent this occurs (α) given a treebank.

-We formalize and generalize this rule with a logical formula:
+We formalise and generalise this rule with a logical formula:

 {{< katex >}}
     S\implies (P\overset{\alpha\,\%}{\implies} Q)
 {{< /katex >}}

 Or using [Grew patterns](https://universal.grew.fr/?custom=67a7be8bead7b):